Numerical simulations of a RF-RF hybrid plasma torch with argon at atmospheric pressure: Conclusion

 \section{Conclusion}

-Using COMSOL Multiphysics\textsuperscript{\textregistered} we created a numerical model of an ICP with two different frequencies.
-We confirmed the well-known fact that, at equivalent coil power (or current), the plasma is more easily sustained at high frequencies.
+Using COMSOL Multiphysics\textsuperscript{\textregistered}, we created a numerical model of an ICP with two different frequencies.
+We confirmed the well-known fact that less coil power is required to ignite and sustain a plasma when the RF current frequency increases.
 More interestingly, we quantified the minimum sustaining current when the coil distance and the power of the high-frequency coil are changed.
 The great drop of the MSI when a high-frequency assistance is provided offers a large range of possible current values to optimize the torch.
 It further helps ignition and operation of the plasma, which is difficult with a medium-frequency coil alone.
 In parallel, the HF coil does not need high power values and the targeted total power of $1~MW$ can be mainly provided by the MF coil.
 Within the context of this work, the operation of a HF coil and the distance between coils do not affect considerably the impedance seen at the MF coil.
 This implies that, for a certain power generator with its corresponding impedance matching, their design does not need additional adaptation for their usage in a dual-frequency system.

-Further work on this topic will consider a more complex model of the torch, including radiation, heat exchange in the burner wall, burner radius variation, and center and sheath inlets.
-More gases will be investigated, like $N_2$ and $O_2$.
-While operating the torch at higher excitation currents than the MSI, the focus will be set on the formation of vortexes as well as the balance between the conduction heat to the walls and the convective heat at the outlet.